-When you’re mouth is in pain, you want quick, temporary relief – especially if you have to wait an hour or two for an emergency dental appointment.
+When your mouth is in pain, you want quick, temporary relief – especially if you have to wait an hour or two for an emergency dental appointment.

 Sure, ibuprofen will relieve some dental pain and swelling, but there are other remedies, both home and over-the-counter, that may do a better job at giving you dental pain relief.
 Here are just a few: